nmastracci/sale-item-display-vue/README.md

-# sale-item-display-vue
+# Displaying Items for Sale with Vue

 ## The Task

-For this task, you are to convert this screenshot into a vue page that matches the look of it.
+For this task, convert the screenshot below into a vue page that matches the look of it.
 The vue page should take a gift id in the parameter, and should retrieve the product details from an API call using the provided gift id.